 Other financial liabilities are financial liabilities that are not classified as FVTPL.
 Subsequent to initial recognition, other financial liabilities are measured at amortized cost using the effective interest method.
+Financing fees and other costs incurred in connection with debt financing are deducted from the cost of the debt and amortized using the effective interest method.

-The Corporation's other financial liabilities consist of accounts payable and accrued liabilities, lines of credit and promissory note, and long term debt.
+The Corporation's other financial liabilities consist of accounts payable and accrued liabilities, lines of credit, and long term debt.